CodingClubUC3M/codingclubuc3m.netlify.com/content/talk/2018-05-10/index.md

 ### About the speaker

 Assistant professor at the Department of Statistics of Carlos III University of Madrid.
-Enthusiast of coding since his early days as a student fighting against `FORTRAN`.
-Now with a reasonable expertise in `R` and its evolving ecosystem.
+Enthusiast of coding since his early days as a student fighting against FORTRAN.
+Now with a reasonable expertise in R and its evolving ecosystem.
 His developed software is available at https://github.com/egarpor/

 ![](/img/sessions/2018-05-10-1.jpg)